crillab/jigsaw-cli/README.md

 Depending on the type of the field, only some values are allowed for `@Args`: see the "Field types" section below for more information.
 The default number of arguments is zero.

+Options arguments can be named in order to get improved display when option usage is printed (see below).

 ### Required options

 Options may be set as required using the `@Required` annotation.
 If CLI arguments do not set a required option, a `CliUsageException` is thrown during their parsing.